 In all, your portfolio plate should contain several components.
 While stocks are the centerpiece of any Thanksgiving meal/portfolio, those side dish investments can help balance your risk appetite.
 Add in some bonds and ETFs, and a bit of pie, ahem, alternative investments, and you’ve got yourself a well-rounded, diversified investment feast.

-Start investing today with our Self-Directed Trading Account or our Managed Portfolio.
+Start investing today with our Self-Directed Trading Account or our Robo Portfolio.